-Appointment of Justices Score: 8
+Appointment of Justices Score: 7

 Federal judges, including Supreme Court justices, are appointed for life by the president, with advice and consent (endorsement by a majority vote) by the Senate.
 Although judges are likely to reflect the political views of the presidents who appointed them, they are not obliged to remain faithful to the legal or ideological positions for which the president selected them.
 Over the last 30 years, however, judicial appointments have become highly politicized.
 With the severe polarization of Congress in the 2000s, the Senate opposition party has been increasingly willing to hold up confirmations for federal judgeships at all levels.
 After taking over control of the Senate, Republicans confirmed only six federal judges at all levels from January to October 2015, thus increasing the number of open judgeships from 43 to 67, and causing increasing difficulties dealing with cases.
+Then, in a major departure from past practice, the Republican Senate in 2016 refused for most of a year to take any action to confirm President Obama's appointment to replace the deceased Supreme Court justice Antonin Scalia - claiming the appointment should be reserved for the president elected in November.
+The refusal represented a major escalation in the partisan nature of judicial appointments.